 Since closing its first transaction in fall 2015, NYGB has continued to proactively identify and support viable investment opportunities to fulfill its mission.
-In FY 2021 - 22, NYGB closed 17 transactions totaling \$437.8 million.
-As of March 31, 2022, NYGB's Overall Investments to Date totaled \$1.7 billion.
-NYGB ended FY 2021 - 22 with a Current Portfolio (representing the aggregate dollar value of its investments and comprising Deployed Funds as well as Committed Funds on that date) of \$736.3 million.
+In FY 2022 - 23, NYGB closed 16 transactions totaling \$252 million in commitments.
+As of March 31, 2023, NYGB's Overall Investments to Date totaled \$1.9 billion.
+NYGB ended FY 2022 - 23 with a Current Portfolio (representing the aggregate dollar value of its investments and comprising Deployed Funds as well as Committed Funds on that date) of \$857.5 million.

-NYGB's Investment Portfolio generated operating revenues in FY 2021 - 22 and NYGB maintained its self-sufficiency (i.e., Cumulative Revenues greater than Cumulative Operating Expenses).
-NYGB generated \$10.7 million Revenues, incurred \$13.6 million Expenses and generated \$2.9 million Net Loss.
+NYGB's Investment Portfolio generated operating revenues in FY 2022 - 23 and NYGB maintained its self-sufficiency (i.e., Cumulative Revenues greater than Cumulative Operating Expenses).
+NYGB generated \$51.1 million Revenues, incurred \$15.8 million Expenses and generated \$35.3 million Net Income.
 Figure 1 shows the trend of NYGB's total annual Revenues and Expenses since Inception.
-In July 2021, NYGB facilitated a portfolio monetization transaction in order to access new sources of capital to address liquidity considerations.
-While this transaction provided such liquidity, the reduction in loan repayments from certain portfolio assets which were transferred to a third party under the terms of that transaction resulted in reduced Revenue and Net Loss during FY 2021 - 22.
-Over the cumulative lifetime of the fund NYGB has continued to generate revenues that exceed expenses, reinforcing its ability to remain self sufficient.
+NYGB also terminated the July 2021 monetization transaction, which was in essence the repurchase of a subset of loan interests originally sold in FY 2021 - 22.
+Over the cumulative lifetime of the fund NYGB has continued to generate revenues that exceed expenses, reinforcing its ability to remain self-sufficient.